clearlinux/clear-linux-documentation/source/network_boot.rst

       mkdir -p $tftp_root
       ln -sf /usr/share/ipxe/undionly.kpxe $tftp_root/undionly.kpxe

 #.
-The ``pxe-server`` bundle contains a lightweight TFTP, DNS, and DHCP server
+The ``pxe-server`` bundle contains a lightweight TFTP, DNS, and DHCP
-   known as ``dnsmasq``.
-Create a configuration file for ``dnsmasq`` to listen on a dedicated IP address for these functions.
-PXE clients on the private network will use this IP address to access these functions.
+   server known as ``dnsmasq``.
+Create a configuration file for ``dnsmasq`` to listen on a dedicated IP address for those functions.
+PXE clients on the private network will use this IP address to access those functions.

    .. code-block:: console